Download high-resolution image

 * This audiobook edition includes a downloadable PDF that contains select equations and other visuals from the book.

 Shalinee Sharma is a math expert and the CEO and cofounder of Zearn, a nonprofit educational organization behind the top-rated math-learning platform used by one in four elementary-school students and by one million middle-school students nationwide.
-In addition to her role at Zearn, she serves on the Braven board of directors, is a Pahara-Aspen Fellow, and serves as cochair of the Brown University Advisory Council for the College.
-She has a master of business administration from Harvard Business School and a Bachelor of Arts from Brown University.
-A child of refugees, Sharma is passionate about universal access to an excellent education.
+In addition to her role at Zearn, she serves on the Braven board of directors, is a Pahara-Aspen Fellow, and serves as co-chair of the Brown University Advisory Council for the College.
+She has a Master of Business Administration from Harvard Business School and a Bachelor of Arts from Brown University.
+As a mom of twins, Sharma is passionate about universal access to an excellent education.
 View titles by Shalinee Sharma

 What if I told you that we don't really know much about how we learn math?